sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

 .. _intersection-layers:

       This step results in the creation of the files: BOD, BOA, LNZ and EFL, which can be used as input files for Talsim.
-To calculate the slope of each HRU, the user must input a digital elevation model.
-This is used to calculated the mean slope for each of created HRUS.
+To calculate the slope for each HRU, the user must input a Digital Elevation Model (DEM).
+      This model is used to calculate the mean slope for each of the created HRUs.
       To generate the HRUs, the three layers (sub-basins, soil and land use) are intersected in a first step.
 The user can set a minimum size of the HRUs [m²] and a minimum percentage of HRUs relative to the